Benjamin-Park/random-audio-clip-player/README.md

 1. Install python3 and dependencies from requirements.txt
 2. Place audio files in mp3 or wav format inside the `audio/` folder.
 3. run the script `play-random.py`
+> The script can also be run in the background by rename the script to `play-random.pyw`